 Here to help you get started, are 5 programming languages we recommend for beginners:

-3. Ruby Ruby is also an easy to read general purpose scripting language and therefore similar to Python.
+Ruby is also an easy to read general purpose scripting language and therefore similar to Python.
 It features a web application framework called Ruby on Rails that provides some shortcuts.
-While Ruby is more flexible when compared to Python, it is also less direct and explicit in it's approach.
+While Ruby is more flexible when compared to Python, it is also less direct and explicit in its approach.

-Java gets it's syntax fro C and C++.
+5. Java Java gets its syntax fro C and C++.
 (While these are more difficult to learn, they do impact most programming languages and as such are also a good way to place to start in order to grasp the basic concepts of multiple coding languages.)
-Java has it's own platform and is known for it's ability to run in any virtual machine or browser.
+Java has its own platform and is known for its ability to run in any virtual machine or browser.
 It's a standalone programming language, and is statically typed; meaning it has more structure than the others listed above and needs to be compiled before it can be executed.
-At Number8, we connect companies with IT talent and software developers that are fully trained in product development.
-By encouraging talent to come up with creative solutions, they remain motivated and positively contribute to a healthy company culture.
-If you’re interested in learning more about Number8 and what we do, give us a call at (502) 890-7665, or check out our information page.

 Are you a mid-level or senior level software developer looking for career opportunities?